More pages in this section

 - Broader hips (increased Q angle) which places greater strain on the knees and feet

 - Women tend to have smaller feet then men, but may carry just as much body weight

 - Women tend to spend every waking hour of the day on their feet, from early morning chores to cooking and cleaning at night time

 - During pregnancy, women carry extra weight on their lower extremity and have the hormone Relaxin racing through their body making them more flexible and prone to injury

 - Contraceptive Pill may increase risk of ligament type injuries

-At Foundation Podiatry Townsville we pride ourselves on successfully managing the myriad of Women’s foot problems, so give us a call today!
+At Foundation Podiatry Townsville we understand the psycho-social impacts of chronic pain and pride ourselves on successfully managing the myriad of Women’s foot problems, so reach out to us today!